The Johns Hopkins Hospital Comprehensive Stroke Center

-Now an Assistant Professor of Neurology at Johns Hopkins, Dr. Urrutia serves as the medical director of the stroke service at The Johns Hopkins Hospital.
-He focuses on the clinical aspects of cerebrovascular disease (stroke), specifically acute stroke therapy, and prevention.
+Dr. Victor Urrutia serves as the medical director of the stroke service at The Johns Hopkins Hospital and director of the Sheikh Khalifa Stroke Institute.
+He focuses on the clinical aspects of cerebrovascular disease (stroke), specifically acute stroke therapy and prevention.

 Dr. Urrutia currently sees patients at the Stroke Prevention Clinic, located in the Johns Hopkins Outpatient Center in Baltimore on Wednesdays, and cares for patients in The Johns Hopkins Hospital's Brain Rescue Unit.